kojo-io/redde-sdk-CSharp/README.md

 #### Sending money to a Customer or Client

-To use the API to send money to a customer, the sendMoney() method will be used which takes takes 5 required arguments which are: **amount, network type(MTN, AIRTELTIGO, VODAFONE), phone number, client reference, and client id** respectively.
+To use the API to recieve money from a customer, the SendMoney() method will be used which takes takes the PayLoad object with required arguments which are: **amount, payment option(which is network type(MTN, AIRTELTIGO, VODAFONE)), phone number, client reference, client id, description, nickname** respectively.

 ```c#